wp-plugins/sem-opt-in-front/readme.txt

 It changes your main category's url as relevant, and it fallbacks to normal blog mode when no 'blog' (or 'news') category exists or when the latter is empty.

 You can safely change your "Blog" or "News" category's name after it is created: The opt-in front page plugin looks for the category with a slug of "blog" or "news".

+If no posts can be found in the blog or news category then all posts will be displayed.

 = Auto-installer =